ajfisher/building-droids-with-js/slides.md

 node community getting JS to work with hardware like this - to the point where working with hardware using javascript is now extremely easy.

-So tonight, I want to talk to you about that and how all of you can all start working with hardware with JS and along the way we’ll bump into some robots.
+So today, I want to talk to you about that and how all of you can all start working with hardware with JS and along the way we’ll bump into some robots.